-When assessing the ability of the flightcrew to cope with a failure condition, the information provided to the crew and the complexity of the required action should be considered.
-When considering the information provided to the crew, refer also to the guidance on § 25.1309(c) (paragraph 5.4 of this AC).
-Credit for crew actions and consideration of flightcrew errors should be consistent with relevant service experience and acceptable human factors evaluations.
+When assessing the ability of the flightcrew to cope with a failure condition, the information provided to the crew, the complexity of the required action, and pilot response time should be considered.
+When considering the information provided to the flightcrew, refer also to the guidance on § 25.1309(c) (paragraph 5.4 of this AC).
+Credit for flightcrew actions and consideration of flightcrew errors should be consistent with relevant service experience and acceptable human factors evaluations.
 If the evaluation indicates that a potential failure condition can be alleviated or overcome without jeopardizing other safety related flightcrew tasks and without requiring exceptional pilot skill or strength, credit may be taken for both qualitative and quantitative assessments.
-Similarly, credit may be taken for correct flightcrew performance of the periodic checks required to show compliance with § 25.1309(b), provided that performing such checks does not require exceptional pilot skill or strength and the overall flightcrew work load is not excessive.
-Unless flightcrew actions are accepted as normal airmanship, they should be described in the FAA-approved AFM.
-The applicant should provide a means to ensure the AFM contains all the expected crew actions.
+Similarly, credit may be taken for correct flightcrew performance of the periodic checks required to show compliance with § 25.1309(b), provided that performing such checks does not require exceptional pilot skill or strength and the overall flightcrew workload is not excessive.
+Flightcrew actions should be described in the AFM in compliance with § 25.1585.
+The applicant should provide a means to ensure the AFM contains all the required flightcrew actions used as mitigation in the hazard classification or to limit the exposure time of the failure condition.